jameskong098/Fake-Virus-Game/GAME.md

 # Sherman Dining: The Game

 Welcome to Sherman Dining: The Game!
-This release contains the application/unix executable code and source code for a simple Pygame-based game where you control a plate to catch delicious food while avoiding bad ones at Sherman Dining Hall.
-However, be careful not to eat anything that might give you food poisoning!

 ## Gameplay